I have been lucky enough to visit Angkor Wat many times. As I have visited many times, I fully understand why Angkor Wat is worth visiting.

-Angkor has over 72 major temples in the Angkor Wat area.
+Angkor has over 72 significant temples in the Angkor Wat area.
 This 72 number does not include the hundreds of minor temples scattered throughout the area.
-You could literally spend weeks looking at every temple complex and probably not see them all.
+You could spend weeks looking at every temple complex and probably not see them all.

-Besides the amazing architecture of the temples, the Angkor Wat area is also rich in art and artifacts.
-The Angkor Wat temple has over 1,860 carved apsaras, hundreds of meters of bas reliefs depicting Hindu legends and scenes from contemporary life.
+Besides the fantastic architecture of the temples, the Angkor Wat area is also rich in art and artifacts.
+The Angkor Wat temple has over 1,860 carved apsaras and hundreds of meters of bas-reliefs depicting Hindu legends and scenes from contemporary life.

 Angkor Wat Is A Large Religious Complex

-Whether you are religious or not, Angkor Wat is amazing for anyone to visit.
-It is considered to be one of the largest religious structures or complexes in the world.
+Whether you are religious or not, Angkor Wat is excellent for anyone to visit.
+It is considered one of the world’s most significant religious structures or complexes.
 Angkor Wat gives us a glimpse into Cambodians’ lives during the 12th century and how important the region was.

-What most people may not realize is that the temples were built for a Hindu God, Vishnu.
-Emperor Suryavarman II, who was created to be the architect, and mastermind of Angkor Wat, was also a practicing Hindu.
+Most people may not realize that the temples were built for a Hindu God, Vishnu.
+Emperor Suryavarman II, who was created to be the architect and mastermind of Angkor Wat, was also a practicing Hindu.

 The Angkor Wat site is massive as it extends over 400 square kilometers.
 Angkor Wat area has temple complexes and hydraulic structures that include basins, dykes, reservoirs, and canals.
 It shows that there was once a well-developed water and communication route.